St Joseph's Boys' High School, Bengaluru

 St Joseph's Boys' High School (formerly St. Joseph's European High School) is a private Catholic primary and senior secondary school located on Museum Road in Bangalore, Karnataka, India.
 Founded by the MEP (French Missionaries) in 1858, the school caters to boys only from kindergarten to Grade 10 and is co-educational in Grades 11 and 12.

 The school's Annual Old Boys Day draws alumni from around the globe.
-The school's history is detailed by alumnus Christopher Rego in the book "Faith and Toil".
+The school's history is detailed by alumnus Christopher Rego in the book Faith and Toil.

 History

 St Joseph's Boys' High School, Bangalore was founded by the MEP French Fathers in 1858 to offer a liberal education for the boys of European/Anglo and Anglo-Indian families.
 After India's independence, admission was extended in the 1950s and 1960s to include all students, irrespective of race, religion, or caste.
 The school buildings are situated in the center of the (formerly European quarter of the) city.
 Originally the upper floors provided dormitory space.

 Large, open playgrounds accommodate sports such as cricket, football, and hockey. and other games and forms of exercise.
 The cricket team trains at the Centenary Ground located on Mahatma Gandhi Road near the Mayo Hall.
 The school pays great attention to physical training and sports and has long conducted the Annual Hockey Tournament for ICSE schools in Bangalore.
 Sports rivalries have been strong since the mid-19th century.
-The school hosts a Cadet Platoon, a Boy Scout Troop, and Debating and Literary Societies for the higher classes.

 In 1883, when Father J.M.
 Vissac was rector, the school was situated on St. John's Hill at the current location of St. Germain High School, adjoining St Francis Xavier's Cathedral.
 Vissac relocated the school to a large campus in the heart of the City Cantonment.
 He purchased the "Rocklands" property adjacent to the Madras Bank (the present State Bank of India) and the Good Shepherd Convent and designed the buildings on Museum Road in 1894.
-In 1898, 100 boarders and 89 day scholars moved to the new facility.

-By 1913 the school had grown to 239 boarders and 183 day scholars, and two new blocks were added along with an immense playground called "New Fields" on Vittal Mallya Road.
+By 1913 the school had grown to 239 boarders and 183-day scholars, and two new blocks were added along with an immense playground called "New Fields" on Vittal Mallya Road.
 The tract had to be drained for the playing fields.
 In 1910, the school adopted the High School Examination System giving up the Old Matriculation System and is believed to have at this time adopted the name St Joseph's European High School.
-The University meanwhile had abolished the F.A. and replaced it with the Intermediate Arts Exam.

 Fr.
 Vissac had two French priests from the diocese, Frs.
 Froger and Schmitt, earn their MA from the University of London, England, and they returned to teach.
 After 20 years Fr.
 Vissac handed over the reins to Fr.
 Froger, Rector from 1903 to 1913, and again from 1915 to 1916.
-Fr.
-Froger also did the oil paintings on the walls of the priests' and boarders' refectories.